svettwer/Software-QS-Tag-2018/README.md

 into the local gogs setup.
 After cloning/forking the repository and setting up the paas, it may be required to change the repository references in the *infra* configuration files depending on the user name you've chosen for your gogs installation.
+In addition, it may be required to change the ip addresses in the configuration files depending the ip address that has been assigned to your cluster.
+I recommend a search and replace for `192.168.99.101` to the ip delivered by the command `minishift ip`